 Taxpayers who can’t file a tax form on time can ask the IRS for an extension to file the form.
 Effective for tax returns for tax years beginning after 2015, the new law directs the IRS to modify its regulations to provide for a longer extension to file a number of forms, including the following:

-•The Form 5500 series (Annual Return/Report of Employee Benefit Plan)will have a maximum automatic extension of three and a half months (under currently law, a 2½ month period applies).
+- The Form 5500 series (Annual Return/Report of Employee Benefit Plan) will have a maximum automatic extension of three and a half months (under current law, a 2½ month period applies).
 The extension will end on November 15 for calendar year filers.

 Taxpayers with a financial interest in or signature authority over certain foreign financial accounts must file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR).
 Currently, this form must be filed by June 30 of the year immediately following the calendar year being reported, and no extensions are allowed.

 Under the new law, for returns for tax years beginning after 2015, the due date of FinCEN Report 114 will be April 15 with a maximum extension for a 6-month period ending on October 15.
 The IRS may also waive the penalty for failure to timely request an extension for filing the Report, for any taxpayer required to file FinCEN Form 114 for the first time.